-Fast forward to the end of the day when we ended up at our friends home for a get-together.
+Fast forward to the end of that day when we ended up at some close friend’s home for a get-together.

 It was at one point during our visit that my ears perked up to the sound of a “Happy Birthday” chorus being sung.

-It was then that I noticed a Dairy Queen ice cream cake had been produced in my honor.
+It was then that I noticed a beautifully decorated ice cream cake had been produced in my honor.

 The events of the day came flashing through my mind.
-My attitude stunk and now I was immediately regretting my behavior and attitude.
+My attitude was rotten and selfish, immediately I was regretting my earlier behavior and attitude.

 Instantly, I was humbled.

-Because our budget was exceptionally tight at this time in our marriage, any purchase that was not budgeted was extremely extravagant.
+First of all, our budget was extremely tight with not a lot of wiggle room in it and any purchase that was not budgeted was extravagant.